ehildenb/git-ci/README.md

 -   `help` lists the available commands.
 -   `sync` syncs the checked out version of the CI repo with the bare version.
+-   `bb` provides a simple interface to a running instance of Buildbot.

 CI Servers
 ----------